olankens/olankens/README.md

 ### FULLSTACK TYPESCRIPT DEVELOPER

-I push boundaries to create elegant, modern solutions that others might consider impossible.
-I thrive on breaking conventions, finding smarter paths, and delivering systems that are both innovative and reliable.
+<p align="justify">I push boundaries to create elegant, modern solutions that others might consider impossible.
+I thrive on breaking conventions, finding smarter paths, and delivering systems that are both innovative and reliable.</p>

 **CRAFTING APPLICATIONS WITH:**